-Ask about spring 2010 semester in Salamanca, Spain
+Ask about spring 2011 semester in Salamanca, Spain

-For more information call Lynn Jamison at the Citrus College Study Abroad Office, (626) 914-8560, visit our website at http://info.citruscollege.com/studyabroad or pick up materials at the entrance of the Faculty Offices or the library foyer at CHC.
+For more information call Lynn Jamison at the Citrus College Study Abroad Office, (626) 914-8560, visit our website at http://info.citruscollege.com/studyabroad or pick up materials at the entrance of the Faculty Offices.
 CHC Professor Kris Acquistapace, Advisor: (909) 389-3347.